Was Jesus Crucified on Friday? Was Easter on Sunday?

 - Jesus arrived at Bethany six (6) days prior to Passover (Jn 12:1), hence Saturday.
 His triumphant entry into Jerusalem was the next day, Sunday (Jn 12:12).

 - John 19:14 says "It was the day of Preparation for the Passover ..." and John 19:31 says "Since it was the day of the Preparation, the Jews did not want the bodies left on the cross during the Sabbath.
-These two passages make it clear that the Passover and the Sabbath were on the same day.
-We know that the Sabbath of Jewish people ALWAYS falls from Friday sundown to Saturday sundown.
+We know that the Sabbath for Jewish people ALWAYS falls from Friday sundown to Saturday sundown.
 The dawning of the first day of the week was therefore on Sunday.

 Matthew 28 says: